cropsgg/Sui_OverFlow_BioBuzz/backend/README.md

 # LabShareDAO Smart Contract

 ## Overview
 LabShareDAO is a decentralized autonomous organization (DAO) built on the Sui blockchain, designed specifically for research laboratories to securely share data, manage IoT devices, and collaborate on research initiatives.
-The system provides infrastructure for transparent governance, verifiable data records, and automated alerts based on sensor data.
+The system provides infrastructure for transparent governance, verifiable data records, and automated alert based on sensor data.

 ## Technical Architecture